sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/100 - ligature.md

 ---

-Intelligently replaces Unicode ligatures in PDF text extraction.
+Intelligently replaces Unicode ligatures in a PDF text extraction.
 For more information about ligatures, see the [Notes section](doc:ligature#section-notes).

 Parameters
 ----